rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-20-nuget-sign-upload.md

 ```
 nuget.exe verify Subor.NNanomsg.NETStandard.0.5.2.nupkg -All
 ```
-And there should be a bunch of similar looking output that ends with `Successfully verified package 'Subor.NNanomsg.NETStandard.0.5.2'.`.
+And there should be a bunch of similar output that ends with `Successfully verified package 'Subor.NNanomsg.NETStandard.0.5.2'.`.

-If you get output that ends with `Key does not exist.` you're probably trying to sign with your .cer (public key) rather than the .pfx (the private key).
+If you get output that ends with `Key does not exist.`, make sure the .pfx (the private key) follows `-CertificatePath` and not the .cer (public key).

 ## Uploading

 The first time I uploaded the package I used the web interface: profile __->Manage Packages->+Add new__.

-Thereafter I can use the "update package versions"-only API key to push updates:
+Thereafter I can use the "update package versions"-only API key I created to push updates:
 ```
 nuget.exe push Subor.NNanomsg.NETStandard.0.5.2.nupkg -Source "https://www.nuget.org" -ApiKey abcdef01234567890abcdef01234567890
 ```